 Naturally it depends on the size of each job, so try to think about the jobs you might use.
 Remember you won’t be stood right on the top of your ladders.
 You will want to keep a few rungs down for safety reasons, but you will have the added arm reach height, and the extra reach from the hedge cutters.

-Choosing the right ladders depends on the type of ladders you are getting.
+Choosing the best hedge cutting ladders depends on the type of ladders you are getting.
 For this writeup we are naturally discussing Tripod ladders which are far more stable than other forms of ladders like extension ladders or step ladders.

 Typical step ladders would involve you standing no higher than 2 rungs down from the top step, and we suggest you adopt a similar strategy wherever possible, but with Tripod ladders it’s important that you have the adequate safety measures in “up there at the top end”.